Read about our quality standards for health information, how to give feedback and the PIF TICK quality mark for trusted information.

 Our information is available to all for free.

-All our printed information is also available in accessible formats, including large print, braille and audio.
+All our printed information is also available in accessible formats by request, including large print, braille and audio.

 5. Ensuring accuracy